tayyabaalii/Simon-says-game/README.md

 # Simon-says-game
-This is a source code for Simon-Says game
+This is a source code for Simon-Says game.